-Precision Micro is unique in its ability to process very large sheets, up to 600 mm by 1500 mm, but standard sheets processed are nearer A3 in size.
+Precision Micro is unique in its ability to process very large sheets up to 600 mm by 1500 mm, but standard sheets processed are 305mm x 550mm in size.

 Q4.
 How accurate is chemical etching?

-The rule of thumb for standard etching tolerances is no less than ±10% of the metal thickness, to a minimum of ±0.025 mm.
-With development, greater accuracy can be achieved so it is encouraged that customers partner with Precision Micro early in the design phase so an appropriate etching method can be developed to meet their requirements.
+The rule of thumb for standard etching tolerances is ±10% of the metal thickness, to a minimum of ±0.025 mm.
+With development, greater accuracy can be achieved so it is encouraged that customers partner with Precision Micro early in the design phase so an appropriate etching method can be developed.

-Etched parts are burr- and stress-free, flat and leave the material temper and magnetic properties unaffected.
+Etched parts are burr- and stress-free, flat and leave the material properties unaffected.

-Q6: What level of detail can etching achieve?
+Q6: What level of detail can chemical etching achieve?